luiz-oliveira/challenge/README.md

 Because of the little time to develop, the best approach was to develop only query services with individual authentication so that we can maintain at least a basic security across all databases.

+**Continuous Integration and development could be implemented individualy in the future using the Docker**

 ![Actual Architecture Soluction](https://github.com/luiz-oliveira/challenge/blob/master/doc/actual_soluction.png)